colpal/actions-pr-comment/README.md

     # Default: "create"
     update-mode: "create"

-    # Flag to control whether to hide the comment when the conclusion now a 'success' and update-mode is 'replace' or 'append'
+    # Determines whether to hide a previous failure comment when the conclusion changes to 'success' and update-mode is 'replace' or 'append'
     # Optional
     # Default: false
     on-resolution-hide: false